Kaysimmons97/Katsimmons97.github.io/README.md

-# kac
+# KAC-Pharmacy
-KAC mock pharmacy CRM for Cleveland Codes capstone. jan '23
+ The CRM for KAC pharmacy